 Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
 Our base profile drivers own a 2020 Toyota Camry, commute five days a week and drive 12,000 miles annually.

 These are sample rates and should only be used for comparative purposes.

 Credit: Rates were calculated based on the following insurance credit tiers assigned to our drivers: “poor, average, good (base), and excellent.”
 Insurance credit tiers factor in your official credit scores but are not dependent on that variable alone.
-The following states do not allow credit to be a factor in determining auto insurance rates: CA, HI, MA, MI, WA
+Four states prohibit the use of credit-based insurance scores as a rating factor in determining auto insurance rates: California, Hawaii, Massachusetts, and Michigan.